AppsFlyer/donkey/README.md

 ```

 As you can see we added a `:routes` key to the options map used to initialise
 the server.
-A route is just a map that describes what kind of requests are
+A route is a map that describes what kind of requests are
 handled at a specific resource address (or `:path`), and how to handle them.
 The
 only required key is `:handler`, which will be called when a request matches a
 route.
 In the example above we're saying that we would like any request to be